 I am a philosopher working at Northern Illinois University where I am a Professor and previously served as the Graduate Adviser for our MA Program.
 Prior to NIU, I taught at Illinois Wesleyan University, for ten years, after graduating from Rutgers University, where I worked with Jerry Fodor (Adviser), Barry Loewer and Steve Stich.
 You can get in touch with me at carl.gillettATgmail.com or cgillettATniu.edu.

-During 2013-2014, I will be a Distinguished Research Fellow at the University of Notre Dame's Institute for Advanced Study.
-(Though I will still happily teach one graduate class at NIU during the 2014 Spring semester.)
-At NDIAS, I will be working on my new project focussed on the foundations of neurscience and human nature (or "what we are" as philosophers now put it).
-In the summer of 2014, along with my co-writer Ken Aizawa, I will be a Visiting Fellow of the Explanatory Power project at Essen-Duisberg University, Germany.
-In Essen, I will be working with Aizawa on our co-written monograph about scientific composition, explanation and methodology.
+(During 2013-2014, I was a Distinguished Research Fellow at the University of Notre Dame's Institute for Advanced Study working on my new project focussed on the foundations of neurscience and human nature (or "what we are" as philosophers now put it).
+In the summer of 2014, along with my co-writer Ken Aizawa, I was a Visiting Fellow of the Explanatory Power project at Essen-Duisberg University, Germany.
+In Essen, I worked with Aizawa on our co-written monograph about scientific composition, explanation and methodology.)